jaredmiller219/AppDock/future-enhancements.md

 ### Theme Packs

-Ship a set of preset themes (Classic, Minimal, High-contrast, Custom) to provide quick starts without manual customization.
+Ship a set of preset themes (Classic, Minimal, High-contrast) to provide quick starts without manual customization.
 Each pack should define colors, label styles, and icon treatments.

 ### Theme Editor